-This is an update to the article titled, “Guidance for Providers Regarding New and initial Prior Authorizations,” which was published July 2, 2020, on this website.
+This is an update to the article titled, “Guidance for Providers Regarding New and initial Prior Authorizations,” which was published July 2, 2020, on this site.

 To help ensure continuity of care during the COVID-19 (coronavirus) response, the Health and Human Services Commission has directed TMHP to move forward with processing new and initial prior authorization requests, including recertification requests, by relaxing document submission timeframes for providers if they are unable to provide certain required documentation during the COVID-19 emergency.
-This direction will remain in effect through January 21, 2021, or through January 31, 2021, if the federal public health emergency continues beyond January 21, 2021.
+This direction will remain in effect through December 31, 2020.
 This guidance applies to all Children with Special Health Care Needs (CSHCN) Services Program services requiring prior authorization.

 Examples of such documentation include, but are not limited to: